rougier/python-opengl/03-quickstart.rst

 Uniform color
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Adding a `uniform` specified color like is only a matter of modifying the fragment shader as in the previous section an directly assigning the color to the quad program (see `<code/chapter-03/glumpy-quad-uniform-color.py>`_):
+Adding a `uniform` specified color is only a matter of modifying the fragment shader as in the previous section and directly assigning the color to the quad program (see `<code/chapter-03/glumpy-quad-uniform-color.py>`_):

 .. code:: python